paramrathour/paramrathour.github.io/About Me/index.md

         <article>
             <a class="image"><img src="Mathematics.jpg" alt="" /></a>
             <h3>Mathematics  ε></h3>
             <p>I love mathematics.
 My interest developed in 10th standard after connecting with youtube channels like Numberphile, 3Blue1Brown, Mathologer and solving logic puzzles.
 I learnt a lot about beauty, history and applications of mathematics from books (favourite books recommend above).
 My interest expanded when I was able to correlate these with my JEE Preparation, and that's when this became my favourite subject.
-I recently started learning Discrete Mathematics.</p>
+Over the years at IITB, my interest in pure and applied mathematics has only grown.</p>
         </article>
         <!--article>
             <a href="#" class="image"><img src=".jpg" alt="" /></a>